Queen Elizabeth Country Park

 The Basics

-Public Transport: Stagecoach service 37 between Havant and Petersfield stops at the park (not Sundays)
+Public Transport: Stagecoach service 37 between Havant and Petersfield stops at the park (not Sundays).

 The Route

-Young bike riders will enjoy the new novice mountain bike tracks at Benham’s car park which you will see as you drive up the hill to Juniper car park.
+Young bike riders will enjoy the new novice mountain bike tracks at Benhams Bushes car park which you will see as you drive up the hill to Juniper car park.
 The smallest riders will find a mini wheels track beside the visitor centre.
 Expert riders will find a variety of downhill mountain bike trails - walkers watch out for the points where they cross the footpaths!

 The wildlife pond can also be found the visitor centre as well as a café, toilets and shop.